martinResearch/PySparseLP/readme.md

 ## image sementation
 we can use it to solve a binary image segmentation problem with Potts regularization.
-This problem can be more efficiently solved using graph cut but it is of interest to compare different generic LP solver on this problem.
+This problem can be more efficiently solved using graph-cuts but it is still interesting to compare the different generic LP solvers on this problem.

 ## Sparse inverse convariance matrix